 Biking – There are dozens of outstanding mountain bike trails in the region, the closest being in Glassier Open Space.
 Snowmass also offers lift-accessed downhill mountain biking and a terrain park within 15 miles of town.

-Camping – Basalt is the gateway to Reudi Reservoir.
+Camping – Basalt is the gateway to Ruedi Reservoir.
 There is both dispersed camping and campgrounds back there.

 Fishing – The Frying Pan River passes through known town, providing year round fishing.
 It’s a Gold Medal trout waters so the quality is great.
 There’s also Ruedi Reservoir, which adds boating to the mix.